espruino/EspruinoDocs/boards/MDBT42Q.md

 Check out the [Puck.js firmware update instructions](/Puck.js#firmware-updates) for full details.
-All you need to do is apply power to your module with pin `D0` connected to VDD, then release it after a second.

-This will enable the bootloader mode, and you can then connect with the nRF connect app.
+All you need to do is apply power to your module with pin `D0` connected to VDD (or `BTN` held down on the breakout board), then release it after a second to enter bootloader mode.
+The module will advertise itself as `DfuTarg`, and you can then connect with the `nRF Connect` app and write new firmware.

 Other Official Espruino Boards